10 Tips for City Bikers

 Be aware of the “DOOR ZONE”.

 When riding past parked cars, WATCH OUT!
-You never know when the driver or passenger of a care will open their door!
+You never know when the driver or passenger of a car will open their door!
 Ride five feet away from parked cars as you safely and legally can, even if that means taking up a whole lane of traffic.
-If you’re “doored” while riding past a car, it is the motorist’s fault.
+If you are riding on a one-way street, remember you are generally safer riding on the LEFT hand side of the street.
+Why?
+Because more than 70% of cars are occupied only by a driver.
+So in most cases, if you ride along the side of the street by the passenger door, you are 70% less likely to be doored.
+Unless of course it’s a taxi, as in the GIPHY above, where having a passenger is the whole point.

-One way you can advocate for your safety as a biker is to educate vehicle drivers about the Dutch Reach.
+One way you can advocate for your safety as a biker is to educate vehicle drivers and passengers about the Dutch Reach.
+Use your hand furthest from the door to grab the door latch.
+(The hand by the seatbelt release, NOT the hand nearer the door.)
+It naturally turns your body to see what’s coming over your shoulder.

 Large trucks and buses have huge blind spots.
 That can be especially dangerous to bicyclists because the driver can’t see you.